Global-Health-Engineering/group-safety/01-operational-safety/README.md

 At ETH Zurich, training and education is a central element in ensuring persons' safety and the environment's protection.
 ETH Zurich offers its staff diverse training and continuing education courses in all the SSHE-relevant areas.
 The professor is responsible for initial training of new employees, instructing them on safety issues, and periodic refresher courses.
 This task is delegated to the GSR.
 However, the responsibility cannot be delegated.
 All completed safety training is documented in writing and stored electronically.

 Before entering the laboratory, every person must complete the Moodle test [Safety in the laboratory](https://moodle-app2.let.ethz.ch/enrol/index.php?id=4041).
-The results for all lab users are stored digitally [here](https://drive.google.com/drive/folders/1R9iEXkWcjVevBLCsl2Km6N79-xl2X-og?usp=drive_link).

 Before entering the mechanical workshop, every person must complete the Moodle test [Safety in the mechanical shop](https://moodle-app2.let.ethz.ch/enrol/index.php?id=4042).
-The results for all workshop users are stored digitally [here](https://drive.google.com/drive/folders/18EHVJLTH9dT911GTK6_2-ch-mdrwkKEn?usp=sharing).

 General training is provided upon entry for the wet lab and the workshop.
 The equipment-specific training is provided to interested and qualified personnel.
 The permission for equipment use is granted individually according to the level of training and experience.
-The attestations of information, instruction, and training are stored in [Appendix 9]().
+The attestations of information, instruction, and training are stored in [Appendix 8](appendices/08_training_certificates.md).

 ## <a name="protection"></a>9.
 Health protection